Video Trump signs executive order banning transgender athletes from women's sports

 Top Stories

-Trump signs executive order banning transgender athletes from women's sports3 hours ago
+Trump signs executive order banning transgender athletes from women's sports1 hour ago

+Super Bowl will see two of football's biggest stars go head-to-head43 minutes ago

 Screaming match erupts among house lawmakers over motion to subpoena Elon MuskFeb 05, 2025